 Diagnosis of a UTI

-After describing symptoms to a clinician, a mid-stream urine sample is taken and a dipstick test is done.
+After describing symptoms to a clinician, a dipstick test is done and if the clinician feels it is appropriate, a mid-stream urine sample is taken.
 The sample may be sent to the laboratory where they culture the urine for bacterial growth.
 There are problems with these tests however – the dipstick culture misses 60% of chronic UTIs and the culture test misses 90% of chronic UTIs.1, 2

 Treatment given for an acute UTI